RishabhDuttSharma/secure-sharedpreferences/README.md

 SharedPreferences secured with KeyStore mechanism.

 ## Overview
-Persists Key-Value pairs in secure-form, and retrieves them.
+Persists Key-Value pairs in secure-form, and retrieves them in human-readable form.

-Uses AndroidKeyStore to generate and store Keys for Encoding and Decoding.
+Uses AndroidKeyStore to generate and store Keys for Encoding and Decoding data.

 ## Mechanism
-Manages generation of SecretKey for Android versions below API 23 and API 23+.
+Manages generation of SecretKey for Android versions below API Level 23 and API Level 23+.

 **Below Marshmallow**
 * Generates 2048-bit RSA Keys